inverno-io/inverno-examples/inverno-example-web-security/README.md

 The Maven build descriptor also defines three build profiles:

-- `release` which builds a native application image in a `zip` archive, a docker image in a `tar` archive and installs the docker image of the application in a local docker daemon.
+- `release` which builds a native application image in a `zip` archive.
-- `release-docker` which builds a docker image in a `tar` archive
+- `release-image` which builds a Docker container image of the application in a `tar` archive.
-- `install-docker` which installs the docker image of the application to a local docker daemon.
+- `install-image` which installs the Docker container image of the application to a local docker daemon.

 ## Running the example